How to Dress for a ’90s Party

-The wild patterns of the ’90s is something that comes to most peoples’ minds, and one of the standout trends we feature in our men’s section—you can find tons of 90s button up shirts with prints inspired by the decade.
+The wild patterns of the ’90s are something that comes to most peoples’ minds, and one of the standout trends we feature in our men’s section—you can find tons of 90s button-up shirts with prints inspired by the decade.
 For your party, grab some Zubaz-inspired pants, a head-to-toe polka dot look, or the craziest patterned shirt you can find.
 Layer a turtleneck underneath and a fanny pack on top if you need an extra ’90s punch.

 Leggings and crop tops with just a touch of chunky white sneaker – Sears 1992 Fall/Winter

 Love the dolphin shorts layered over the bike shorts.
 Add a sweat band or two and you’re good to go.